-Nepal is the 16 poorest country in the world and the second poorest in Asia (after Afghanistan) in terms of per capita income.
+Nepal is the 16th poorest country in the world and the second poorest in Asia (after Afghanistan) in terms of per capita income.
 23% of the population of 28 million people live on less than $1.25 a day.
 The poorest people live in the inaccessible west of the country or are from the dalit (untouchable) caste.
-High unemployment means that about 1,500 Nepalis migrate for work every day.
-Nepal’s poverty and inequality is reflected in its ranking for human development; it is ranked 145 in the world in the Human Development Index, a situation which has not improved significantly since emerging from conflict in 2006.
+High unemployment means that about 1,500 Nepalis migrate for work every day to countries such as the Gulf states, Malaysia and India.
+Nepal is ranked 145th in the world in the Human Development Index, a situation which has not improved significantly since emerging from conflict in 2006.

 To find out how the UK will respond to the opportunities and challenges, what is being achieved for the UK and who we are working with please read the full country profile for country profile for Nepal.

 For detailed information on our programme and what the UK spends on development in Nepal, see:

 - Development Tracker to explore international development projects funded by the UK government by country and sector